 53. An offer to participate in the Project will be made through a PDS.
-The offer pertains to approximately 8,982 Sandalwood Lots of 0.167 hectares each.
+The offer under the PDS is for 3,000 Sandalwood Lots of 0.167 hectares each.
 There is no minimum subscription for the Project.

-54. An entity that participates in the Project will do so by acquiring an interest in the project on or before 31 December 2009, which will consist of a minimum of one Sandalwood Lot.
+54. An entity that participates in the Project as a Grower will do so by acquiring an interest in the Project on or before 30 June 2011 which will consist of a minimum of one Sandalwood Lot.